![]() |

 |

-MORE ON ARCHBISHOP CHAPUT, JOHN F KENNEDY & THE AMERICAN BISHOPSDownload this document as a Sacred Scripture warns that he who fails in little things shall fall little by little.
+MORE ON ARCHBISHOP CHAPUT, JOHN F KENNEDY & THE AMERICAN BISHOPSDownload this document as a PDF Sacred Scripture warns that he who fails in little things shall fall little by little.
 This applies not only to the will, but to the intellect.
 The intellectual drift away from principle is likely, then, to occur gradually.
-Such a drift is demonstrated in the 1948 pastoral letter of the American Catholic bishops, The Christian in Action.
-For the bishops there endorsed two principles, separation of Church and state and religious liberty, which had been repeatedly condemned by the Church in her social teaching.
-That the American bishops sought to colour the endorsement of each principle with an appealing gloss did not affect their commitment.
-Give qualified endorsement to a principle and the qualification does not matter: the commitment is made.
-Once admit a principle and the consequences flow.
-Here the consequences included, i) that religion should be totally excluded from the operations of the state; and, ii) that each man should be free to acknowledge any religion, or no religion, as he chose.
-Christ’s Holy Church in her wisdom had foreseen these perils and had condemned the principles giving rise to them as Masonic in origin.[1]
-She had, moreover, warned America’s bishops about the dangers inherent in the unbridled enthusiasm for democracy and the liberal spirit towards religion which characterised their nation—
+Such a drift is demonstrated in the 1948 pastoral letter, The Christian in Action, where the American Catholic bishops failed to stand up for Catholic principle as they addressed the decision of the United States Supreme Court in Everson v.
+Board of Education to endorse the Masonic principle of separation of Church and State.
+The pastoral letter included at least tacit acknowledgement, i) that religion should be totally excluded from the operations of the state, ii) that each man should be free to acknowledge any religion, or no religion, as he chose, and iii) that the State had rights over the education of children superior to those of their parents.
+Christ’s Holy Church in her wisdom had foreseen these perils and had condemned the principles giving rise to them as Masonic in origin.
+[1] She had, moreover, warned America’s bishops about the dangers inherent in the unbridled enthusiasm for democracy and the liberal spirit towards religion which characterised their nation—